thewtex/thesis/introduction/background_and_significance.rst

 analysis that attempts to separate device dependent from tissue dependent effects on the image is termed Ultrasonic Tissue Characterization (UTC).
-There have been various research efforts using parameters such as slope, intercept, and midband-fit of the local backscatter spectra that aim to differentiate plaque composition [Wilson1994,Lockwood1991,Bridal1997a,Bridal2000,Waters2003,Sano2006,Watson2000,Noritomi1997,Nair2001,Spencer1997a,Katouzian2008,Wickline1993]_, but the poor effectiveness and difficulty of the data reduction methods has limited clinical adoption.
-Most attempts have been *in vitro* or invasively with IVUS, although there have been a few recent attempts with external ultrasound on *in vivo* human carotid [Sareen2008,Shi2009,Urbani1993]_.
+There have been various research efforts using parameters such as slope, intercept, and midband-fit of the local backscatter spectra normalized by a reference spectra that aim to differentiate plaque composition [Wilson1994,Lockwood1991,Bridal1997a,Bridal2000,Waters2003,Sano2006,Watson2000,Noritomi1997,Nair2001,Spencer1997a,Katouzian2008,Wickline1993]_, but the poor effectiveness and difficulty of the data reduction methods has limited clinical adoption.
+Most attempts have been *in vitro* or invasively collected with IVUS, although there have been a few recent attempts with external ultrasound on *in vivo* human carotid [Sareen2008,Shi2009,Urbani1993]_.
 UTC on arterial plaque is discussed in detail in the chapter on high frequency characterization of carotid plaque.